Sensation novel

-The sensation novel, also sensation fiction, was a literary genre of fiction that achieved peak popularity in Great Britain in between the mid 1850s and mid to late 1890s, centering taboo material shocking to its readers as a means of musing on contemporary social anxieties.
+The sensation novel, also sensation fiction, was a literary genre of fiction that achieved its peak popularity in Great Britain from the mid-1850s to the 1890s, centring on taboo material that was shocking to its readers.
+The material itself was a means of musing on contemporary social anxieties.

-Its literary forebears included the melodramatic novels and the Newgate novels, which focused on tales woven around criminal biographies; it also drew on the Gothic, romance, as well as mass market genres.
-The genre's popularity was conjoined to an expanding book market and growth of a reading public, by-products of the Industrial Revolution.
+Its literary forebears included the melodramatic novels and the Newgate novels, which focused on tales woven around criminal biographies; it also drew on the Gothic, romance, and mass market genres.
+The genre's popularity paralleled an expanding book market and the growth of a reading public, by-products of the Industrial Revolution.
 Whereas romance and realism had traditionally been contradictory modes of literature, they were brought together in sensation fiction.
 The sensation novelists commonly wrote stories that were allegorical and abstract; the abstract nature of the stories gave the authors room to explore scenarios that wrestled with the social anxieties of the Victorian era.
 The loss of identity is seen in many sensation fiction stories because this was a common social anxiety; in Britain, there was an increased use in record keeping and therefore people questioned the meaning and permanence of identity.
 The social anxiety regarding identity is reflected in novels such as The Woman in White and Lady Audley's Secret.

-Sensation fiction is commonly seen to have emerged as a definable genre in the wake of three novels: Wilkie Collins' The Woman in White (1860); Mrs. Henry Wood's East Lynne (1861); and Mary Elizabeth Braddon's Lady Audley's Secret (1862).
+Sensation fiction is commonly seen to have emerged as a definable genre in the wake of three novels: Wilkie Collins's The Woman in White (1860); Mrs. Henry Wood's East Lynne (1861); and Mary Elizabeth Braddon's Lady Audley's Secret (1862).
 Perhaps the earliest use of the term "sensation fiction" as a name for such novels appears in the 1861 edition of the Saunders, Otley, & co.'s Literary Budget.

 Sensation novels were the precursor of pulp fiction, which were inexpensive fiction magazines that were published from 1896 until around 1955.